ncode/yaml/README.md

 - Requires **Zig 0.16.0** or newer (enforced at build time).
 - **YAML 1.2.2 compliant.** The library passes every case in the vendored `yaml-test-suite` at the pinned released tag (currently `data-2022-01-17`, see `vendor/yaml-test-suite.PIN`).
 The skip list in `tests/conformance/skips.zig` is empty, and the build refuses to accept new skips against the pinned suite.
 - Run `zig build conformance-report` for current parser, loader, expected-error, and emitter coverage counts.
+- Pre-1.0: the public API may still change before a tagged release.

 ## Install